AlphaStan/alphacross/README.md

 This is a collaborative project to build an AI playing board games with super human performances.
 It is currently under development by [AnOtterGithubUser](https://github.com/AnOtterGithubUser) and [desrousseaux](https://github.com/desrousseaux).
 We do not necessarily aim to produce a state of the art AI (although it would be nice !).
 This project is mostly to explore RL (Reinforcement Learning) and deep RL and its applications to board games and to develop our coding skills.
-That is why you won't find many high level libraries in the requirements (specific to RL I mean).
+That is why you won't find many high level libraries in the requirements (specific to RL we mean).
 The idea is to develop an agent and environment, possibly several, from scratch (well we still use keras, numpy, and all the good stuff).

 ### How is the project structured ?